Equalities Board Publications

 In July 2019 EB members took part in a focus group on how to make research reports more accessible.
 You can read about the focus group and what we discussed here.

-- 2020 "Ageing Equally?"
-Equalities Board Research Reports 2019 - and simpler summaries - shorter Ageing Equally? research project reports by Equalities Board member organisations
+- 2020: "Ageing Equally?"
+Equalities Board Research Reports 2019, and simpler summaries - shorter Ageing Equally? research project reports by Equalities Board member organisations

-- 2019 Briefing Paper : How to Work Inclusively to Make Communities Age-Friendly - and more accessible summary - Ambition for Ageing briefing paper by Equalities Board team, drawing out learning from the 2019 equalities review process
+- 2019: How to Work Inclusively to Make Communities Age-Friendly, and more accessible summary - Ambition for Ageing briefing paper by Equalities Board team, drawing out learning from the 2019 equalities review process

-- 2017 Briefing Paper : Asset-based Approaches and Inequalities - produced by Ambition for Ageing based on research by EB staff
+- 2017: Asset-based Approaches and Inequalities - briefing paper produced by Ambition for Ageing based on research by Equalities Board staff

 The Value of Small Community-Led Equalities Research